ocrmypdf/OCRmyPDF/.github/issue_template.md

 - [ ] This is the input file
 - [ ] The file contains no personal or confidential information
-- [ ] I am the copyright holder for this file
-- [ ] I permit this file to be included in the OCRmyPDF test suite under the CC-BY-SA 4.0 license
-- [ ] I am not the copyright holder, but this file is available under a free software license

-Files that are not free for inclusion in this project are quite welcome, but we like to collect free files for our test suite when possible.
 Please do *not* submit files with confidential information.
 At your option you may encrypt files for OCRmyPDF's author only.

 **Expected behavior**
 A clear and concise description of what you expected to happen.
 Include screenshots if applicable.